cloud-gov/pages-redirects/README.md

 This project uses [`yarn`](https://yarnpkg.com/) for managing node dependencies.
 After making sure you have it installed, run `yarn` to install dependencies.

-Run `make` to build nginx configs, which will be written to the `out/` directory.
+Run `npm run build-configs` to build nginx configs, which will be written to the `out/` directory.

 ## Testing